cainjason/check_in/README.md

 3. Need practise with web page layout, moving div containers around. also how to label elements in the html page to style with `CSS`

+4. I believe I just need more practise, but most of the time I don't know what I should focus on.